 Graduate Alumni Reflections

 “The MA program at WashU was perfect for someone like me: I had just graduated from college with a Classics degree and was interested in learning more, but I was unsure if I wanted to commit to a PhD program and potential academic career.
-During my two years in St. Louis, I worked on improving my languages, taking my research skills to a more advanced level, and learning the tools of the trade for the discipline: which online databases to use when, for example, or how to critically digest a scholarly article.
 Although it only took a few months for me to decide to pursue academia, my two years at WashU proved valuable over the course of my PhD and on the job market this past year.
 In particular, the depth and variety of teaching experience I got as a TA in four different courses was a boon to my CV and, more importantly, to my development and confidence as a scholar.”

 MA students and alumni: